 - What costs are associated with serving on the Grantmaking Advisory Committee?
 Participation in this program is free.
-The costs associated with individual participation in the grantmaking committee workshop, including mileage/travel costs, overnight accommodation, event space, food, and materials will be covered by Maine Initiatives.
+The costs associated with individual participation in the Grantmaking Advisory Committee workshop, including mileage/travel costs, overnight accommodation, event space, food, and materials will be covered by Maine Initiatives.
 Any participant or community member interested in offsetting budgetary costs are encouraged to contact Phil Walsh (firstname.lastname@example.org or 207-607-4070) to make a much appreciated donation.

-June 13: Proposal Reader/Grantmaking Committee Request for Applications Open
+June 17: Proposal Reader Request for Applications Open

 July 26: Proposal Reader Applications Due